-Members of Fountain Court Chambers maintain their tax practices alongside the set’s existing corporate, insolvency, and restructuring offerings, whilst also leveraging their top-tier banking and finance experience.
+Members of Fountain Court Chambers maintain their tax practices alongside the set’s existing corporate, insolvency, employment and restructuring offerings, whilst also leveraging their top-tier banking and finance experience.

 Members have represented Her Majesty’s Revenue & Customs at junior and senior levels, including some having acted in government panel litigation for over five years or more.

-The set has acted in one of the first transfer pricing case to be litigated before the (then) Special Commissioners in DSG Retail v HMRC (2009), as well as at all stages of the Re Paycheck Services Ltd; HMRC v Holland (2009) litigation, which is the leading authority on the question of de facto directors and the use of corporate directors in tax avoidance schemes.
+The set acted in one of the first transfer pricing case to be litigated before the (then) Special Commissioners in DSG Retail v HMRC (2009), as well as at all stages of the Re Paycheck Services Ltd; HMRC v Holland (2009) litigation, which is the leading authority on the question of de facto directors and the use of corporate directors in tax avoidance schemes.

 It has also acted in substantial carousel VAT fraud cases and cases concerning film finance schemes.

 - VAT / indirect tax

 - Tax avoidance schemes – including film finance arrangements

 - Negligence claims relating to tax advice (also see here)

 - Red White & Green v HMRC UKFTT 109: Acting in this IR35 dispute involving Eamonn Holmes and ITV.